 Perched on the edge of Lake Dunstan, Cromwell is just 40 minutes by rental car from Queenstown.
-Parts of the town were relocated to their current positions when the Clyde Dam was formed, flooding some of the original township.
-The reconstructed buildings have formed a heritage precinct and are now home to various artists, shops and cafes.
+Parts of the town were relocated to their current positions when the Clyde Dam was formed, flooding some of the original townships.
+The reconstructed buildings have formed a heritage precinct and are now home to various artists, shops, and cafes.

 Rich in gold mining history but now best known for its vineyards and stone fruit orchards, Cromwell is popular in the summer months where you can sample some of the famous stone fruit or try your hand at some of the many water sports available on Lake Dunstan.
 The Clyde Dam is also worth a visit; even if just to appreciate the sheer size of this manmade structure.

 Cromwell hosts a good scattering of services and facilities, with cafés and restaurants, wineries, and bars all at your disposal.
 Accommodation options are varied; there is something for every budget.

 Things To Do In Cromwell